restatedev/documentation/docs/services/invocation.md

 ```

 You can revert it back to public with `{"public": true}`.
 When hidden from the ingress, a service can still be accessible from other Restate services.
-For more details on the API, refer to the [Meta operational API docs](./deployment-operations/meta-rest-api.mdx#tag/service/operation/modify_service).
+For more details on the API, refer to the [admin API docs](/references/admin-api#tag/service/operation/modify_service).

 # Manage invocations